doom-fish/rar-stream/README.md

 #### Methods:
 Method | Description
 ------|------------
-createReadStream(start: number, end: number) | Returns a `Readable` stream.
+createReadStream({start: number, end: number}) | Returns a `Readable` stream.
 The start and end interval is inclusive. readToEnd | Returns a Promise with a Buffer containing all the content of the file.

 #### Properties: